Statewide Compliance & Outreach Program

 - Advise business owners when they need a seller's permit,

-- Explain to owners how to report and remit their taxes and fees due,
+- Explain to business owners how to report and remit their taxes and fees due,

 - Verify and update CDTFA account information,

-- Review business operations compared to sales and use tax returns filed to provide guidance on proper reporting, and
+- Review business operations and compare them to the sales and use tax returns filed to provide guidance on proper reporting, and

 - Provide business owners the opportunity to ask questions.

-SCOP will monitor the ongoing compliance of newly registered businesses, reduce the number of businesses operating without a valid seller's permit, and enhance the awareness of businesses on the consequences of tax evasion.
+SCOP will assist newly registered businesses, reduce the number of businesses operating without a valid seller's permit, and enhance the awareness of businesses on the consequences of tax evasion.

 - Verify the need for and existence of a seller's permit and other required fee permits and licenses,

-- Review license/permit to verify that it is updated with the correct information,
+- Review license(s) and permit(s) to verify that they are updated with the correct information,

-- Provide information and assistance to the business owner on sales and use tax reporting responsibilities, and
+- Provide information and assistance to the business owner on sales and use tax reporting responsibilities.

-If the SCOP specialists find that a business is reporting its taxes incorrectly, they will advise the business to file amended returns or if the business has overpaid taxes, to file a claim for refund.
+If the SCOP representative finds that a business is reporting sales and use taxes or fees incorrectly, they will advise filing amended returns.
+If the business has overpaid taxes, they will advise the business owner to file a claim for refund.
 In some instances, the business may be referred for an audit.